dzakyjl/dzakyjl/README.md

 ### About me :grin:

 I'm Dzaky, currently a student majoring in chemistry who passionate into coding stuff.
-I'm a rookie developer interested in web development and data science.
+I'm a rookie developer interested in web development and mobile development.

 ### Currently Learning